 Connect the Course With Real Life.
 We are all flattered when someone shows an interest in us.
 Right?
 Flatter your learners and make them interested in what you have to say by showing interest in the goings-on in their lives.
 The real insights are out there; talk to your audience and peek into their daily lives to find out what challenges them at the workplace.
 Then craft real-life scenarios that reflect their reality and provide the much-needed context that begets attention.

-Here's an idea: Develop problems that place the students in real-life situations where they can practice the material.
+Here's an idea: Develop problems that place the employee in real-life situations where they can practice the material.
 If developing a plan for a small business is the goal, create a fictional small business and allow the students to keep records for the business, including year-end reconciling.
 By doing the actual work, the students will see how each part of what they have learned relates to the others, and to real-life situations.

 The more you can make eLearning into a personalized experience, the more learners will take away it.
 Humans tend to remember events when they find them relevant and when they’re either doing something that has an intrinsically motivational element.